osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 -------

 In this section we will use our skill on the command-line interface to create a genome assembly from sequencing data.
+We will perform three types of assebmlies:
+A short-read only assembly (with Illumina data); a long-read only assembly (with Oxford Nanopore data);
+and a "hybrid" assembly (using both Illumina and Oxford Nanopore data).

 ..
 There is an accompanying lecture for this tutorial (`Genome Assembly: An Introduction <https://dx.doi.org/10.6084/m9.figshare.2972323.v1>`__).